top of page

 Evangelists & Teachers

-What appears to be a fivefold ministry in Ephesians and a threefold ministry in Paul's general letters (1 & 2 Timothy, Titus) were all the same roles and responsibilities of one overall ministry.
-Many words are interchangeable and probably represent a difference between local jargon.
-Consider the differences between an American president and a Canadian prime minister, offices that share many of the same functions but symbolize unique ideals.
-A teacher (G1320; didaskalos) was simply one who taught lessons from scripture and may or may not have been charged with other tasks (see Acts 18:26).
-An evangelist (G2099; euaggelistēs) was someone like Matthew, Mark, Luke, or John who wrote accounts of Jesus' life or who proclaimed the good news (G2098; euaggelion) of his resurrection (see 2 Tim.
+What seems like a fivefold ministry in Ephesians and a threefold ministry in Paul's letters to Timothy and Titus were actually the same roles within one unified ministry.
+The different words likely reflected local customs and ways of speaking.
+For example, an American president and a Canadian prime minister have similar duties but represent different traditions.
+A teacher (Greek: didaskalos, G1320) taught lessons from Scripture and sometimes handled other responsibilities (Acts 18:26).
+An evangelist (Greek: euaggelistēs, G2099) was someone like Matthew, Mark, Luke, or John, who wrote about Jesus' life or preached the good news (Greek: euaggelion, G2098) of his resurrection (2 Tim.
 4:5).
-Their role emphasized the public delivery of a message rather than personal interaction.
-Evangelists were much like town criers who declared the arrival of the Roman emperor before his official visits or tours.
-However, they proclaimed God's royal incarnation of Jesus as the "KING OF KINGS AND LORD OF LORDS" (Rev. 19:16).
+Evangelists focused on delivering the message publicly rather than through personal teaching.
+They were like town criers who announced the coming of a Roman emperor, but instead, they proclaimed the coming of God in Christ—the "KING OF KINGS AND LORD OF LORDS" (Rev. 19:16).

 Courtesy of www.LumoProject.com